On Focusing Statistical Power for Searches and Measurements in Particle Physics: Introduction

 Experimental particle physicists have almost universally relied on the generalized likelihood ratio test (LRT) for such studies \cite{cousins_lectures_2024,cranmer_practical_2015}.
 The LRT is optimal for simple-vs-simple hypothesis tests (Neyman-Pearson's lemma, \cite{neyman_ix_1933}), and also has convenient asymptotic properties \cite{wilks_large-sample_1938,Cowan:2010js}.

 However, searches and measurements are typically performed as {\em composite} hypothesis tests.
 For instance, the measurement of a signal strength parameter for a potential new phenomenon or the mass of a known particle generally involves testing a default conjecture, such as $H_0: \mu = \mu_0$, against a composite alternative hypothesis, such as $H_1:\mu \neq \mu_0$, which encompasses a range of possible parameter values rather than a single one.
 In these cases, the Neyman–Pearson lemma no longer applies: the most powerful test may vary depending on the specific value $\mu_1$ within the alternative.
 In fact, for general settings, there is no single test that is {\em simultaneously} most powerful across all parameter values in the composite alternative.
-Effectively, this means that any choice of test statistic is implicitly a choice for how the statistical power of test varies over the parameter space; no test will be the most powerful everywhere.
+Effectively, this means that any choice of test statistic is implicitly a choice for how the statistical power of the test varies over the parameter space; no test will be the most powerful everywhere.

-In this Letter, we present an alternative to LRT that allows the data analyst to focus the power of a test on specific regions of the parameter space --- without assuming simple hypotheses or large sample sizes, while maintaining validity of confidence intervals.
-Our proposed {\em focused test statistic} (FTS) compares the null hypothesis to a weighted average of all alternative hypotheses, where the weighting is defined by a physics-motivated ``focus function'' that increases the sensitivity of the test to the regions of the parameter space of most interest to physicists.
+In this Article, we present an alternative to LRT that allows the data analyst to focus the power of a test on specific regions of the parameter space --- without assuming simple hypotheses or large sample sizes, while maintaining validity of confidence intervals.
+Our proposed {\em focused test statistic} (FTS) compares the null hypothesis to a weighted average of all alternative hypotheses, where the weighting is defined by a physics-motivated ``focus function'' (which is not determined by the data) that increases the test's sensitivity to the regions of the parameter space of most interest to physicists.
 We show that the FTS outperforms the LRT statistic for a collider physics example and a dark matter search example.
+The FTS has Bayesian roots: in Bayesian testing, it is known as the Bayes factor \cite{kass_bayes_1995}.
+However, in this work we use the FTS in a purely frequentist framework with theoretical guarantees of validity (i.e. coverage) and power (see Section~\ref{sec:statistical_properties}).
+The focus function may be determined through optimization studies and crucially---unlike Bayesian credible regions---our confidence intervals remain valid even when the focus is placed away from the true parameter value.
+The practice of using the Bayes factor as a frequentist test statistic to increase power was originally proposed by I.J.
+Good who referred to the practice as ``the Bayes/non-Bayes comprise''~\cite{good_bayesnon-bayes_1992}.